 Our first smile a few hours post op- we knew everything was alright.
 This was our first sign :-)

 Kingsley, the resident then came in later and explained to us that they only did the one shunt and they placed it on the right side BUT it was draining fluid from the left.
 They placed it on the right because they had to since they were literally out of room on her little head, but they placed the shunt to drain in the middle of the two sides and the later of the left side of the 3rd ventricle.
 He said her ICP was high and as soon as they inserted the catheter her Cerebral Spinal fluid started shooting out and her pressure immediately went down, they knew they had the placement in a good spot.
+One shunt was a big relief for us.
+As long as that was what she needed we were really happy with that.
+Less to worry about with only one set of tubing in there.
+She came back from surgery pretty happy.
+Little fussy but looking around at us and wanting us right by her side, and right by her side we definitely were.
+She is such a warrior and is so inspiring to us and many others, it warmed both of our hearts to see her after surgery looking so good.

 It took just a bit to get pain under control.
 But after 2 doses of morphine she did not require any more during her hospital stay.
 We of course wanted her comfortable so they were doing IV Tylenol which is a little bit stronger than oral and it worked well.